-- b. it would potentially conflict with an Air Quality Action Plan; - c. any part of the site is located within 50m of an Air Quality Management Area (AQMA); - d. a significant proportion of the traffic generated would go through an AQMA; or - e. any part of the site is located within 100m of a monitoring site where the annual mean level of nitrogen dioxide exceeds 35μg/m3.
+- a. it is for large scale major development, defined in the 'Glossary'; - b. it would potentially conflict with an Air Quality Action Plan; - c. any part of the site is located within 50m of an Air Quality Management Area (AQMA); - d. a significant proportion of the traffic generated would go through an AQMA; or - e. any part of the site is located within 100m of a monitoring site where the annual mean level of nitrogen dioxide exceeds 35μ g/m3.